-For $h\ne 0$, as shown in SM~\cite{suppl}, the topological index can be defined utilizing an effective Hamiltonian, which is the inverse of the single-particle fermionic Green's functions at zero frequency~\cite{Wang2012}.
-Away from the shaded region in Fig.~\ref{fig:phase-diagram}(a), the QMC simulations show finite single-particle gap for momentum points away from the Dirac points ($X$ and $Y$), where the effective Hamiltonian is well-defined and gapped.
-We can then utilize this effective Hamiltonian to define the topological index away from the gapless momentum points, following the same procedure described above.
-In Fig.~\ref{fig:phase-diagram}(b), we presented the winding number for $\phi_1=\pm \pi/2$ at different values of $\xi$ and $h$.
-Utilizing this method, find that the FM phase as two distinct topological semimetal phases (at small and large $\xi$).
+For $h\ne 0$, as shown in the SM~\cite{suppl}, the topological index can be defined via an effective Hamiltonian, which is the inverse of the single-particle fermionic Green's functions at zero frequency~\cite{Wang2012}.
+Away from the shaded region in Fig.~\ref{fig:phase-diagram}, the QMC simulations show a finite single-particle gap for momentum points away from the Dirac points ($X$ and $Y$), where the effective Hamiltonian is well-defined.
+One can then use it to evaluate the topological index, following the same procedure described above.
+In the insets of Fig.~\ref{fig:phase-diagram}, we presented the winding number for $\phi_1=\pm \pi/2$ at different values of $\xi$ and $h$.
+We find that the FM phase has two distinct topological semimetal phases (at small and large $\xi$).
 For the PM phase, the band topology coincides with the small $\xi$ FM phase.
-As shown in SM~\cite{suppl}, we further developed a simplified method to compute the topological index.
-Instead of scanning a line in the momentum space, the topological index can be obtained by only focusing on the zero-frequency single-particle Green's function at momentum points $\phi_1=\pm \pi/2$ and $\phi_2=\pm \pi/2$.